fleetdm/fleet/handbook/community.md

 ### Guidelines:

-In keeping with our tone, only use hashtags inline, and only when it feels natural.
+In keeping with our tone, only use hashtags in line and only when it feels natural.
 If it feels forced, don’t include any.

 Self-promotional tweets are non-ideal tweets.
 (Same goes for, to varying degrees, Reddit, HN, Quora, StackOverflow, LinkedIn, Slack, and almost anywhere else.)
 See also https://www.audible.com/pd/The-Impact-Equation-Audiobook/B00AR1VFBU